skehlet/hammerspoon/README.md

 ## Other Stuff

-* Mouse button 4 and 5 to Back/Forward in Chrome and Previous/Next channel in Slack
+* Mouse button 4 and 5 to perform Back/Forward in Chrome, Slack, Chrome, and Visual Studio for Mac.